Forensic Light Sources and Alternate Light Examination

 Diode lasers (405 nm, 445 nm, 532 nm).
 Semiconductor diode lasers are compact, low-cost, and increasingly powerful.
 The 405 nm violet diode laser is used in Blu-ray disc readers and has been adopted for forensic ALS work because it excites a slightly different set of fluorescent reagents than 488 nm or 532 nm sources, sometimes providing better performance on difficult coloured substrates.
 Diode lasers at 445 nm (blue) are available at powers up to 5 W and are used as the source in some modern ALS platforms, including the CrimeScope 16/50 (SPEX Forensics, US) and the Crime-lite 8×2 (Foster + Freeman, UK).

-The transition from laboratory-fixed laser and discharge-lamp systems to portable, battery-operated ALS platforms changed how forensic examination is conducted at scenes as well as in the laboratory.
-Three platforms defined the modern ALS landscape and remain reference points for validation studies.
+The shift from laboratory-fixed laser and discharge-lamp systems to portable, battery-operated ALS platforms extended forensic light-source examination from the laboratory to the scene.
+Three platforms defined this landscape and remain reference points for validation studies.

 Foster + Freeman Crime-lite (UK/Global).
 The Crime-lite family (Crime-lite 2, Crime-lite 8, Crime-lite 82S, Crime-lite ML) uses high-power LED arrays to produce narrow-band emission in selectable wavelengths from 365 nm (UV-A) to 625 nm (orange-red), with the specific emission band selected by swapping the LED head rather than a filter.
 This design philosophy keeps the emission purity high without the filter degradation issues that affect filter-based systems.
 The Crime-lite 82S offers eight wavelength channels (365, 400, 450, 470, 505, 530, 570, 625 nm) in a single unit with a rotating head.
 Foster + Freeman (Evesham, UK) has provided validation data to the UK Home Office and the FSR, and the Crime-lite appears in the UK CPS fingerprint-evidence guidance as a validated ALS platform.
 The unit is in service with the Metropolitan Police, SOCA (now NCA), and numerous international laboratories.